McKayla & Nolan: Getting Married on Skis in the Baker Backcountry

 A photo of a wedding ceremony in the snow at Heather Meadows.
 The groom is placing a ring on the bride's finger while the officiant looks on.

-Afterwards, everyone headed back to the parking lot, where McKayla and Nolan had prepared a “tailgate” wedding reception - complete with cocktails, champagne, and a wedding cake.
+Afterwards, everyone snowshoed and skinned back to the parking lot, where McKayla and Nolan had prepared a “tailgate” wedding reception complete with cocktails, champagne, and a wedding cake.
 They thought of all the details for this, including a Just Married sign to hang over the trunk, a wooden slab to lay out the dessert platter, a snow-filled ice tray, and more.
+If you’re looking for PNW winter wedding inspiration, McKayla and Nolan’s tailgate is a great example!

 A photo of a bride and groom popping a bottle of champagne.
 Champagne is exploding out of the bottle as they both have their eyes closed.
 Behind them is a sign that says Just Married with a platter of desserts.